6 Weeks Pregnant: Symptoms, Fetal Growth, Ultrasound & Spotting

 Baby’s size at 6 weeks:

-- Roughly the size of a lentil or pomegranate seed
+• Roughly the size of a sweet pea, baked bean, lentil, or pomegranate seed

 👉 Therefore, even though you cannot feel the baby moving yet, important growth is taking place every single day.